 You can expect to receive placement preparation support on the application process (i.e. CV writing, production of covering letters and applications, interview skills, assessment centres) as well as practical placement support (such as where to find information on visas, accommodation, money etc).
+For some placements, there is a requirement for a Disclosure and Barring Service (DBS) check and you should liaise with your placements support team for further guidance.

-Before going on placement you will receive a University Placement Handbook containing generic advice and information for whilst you are on placement: www.bath.ac.uk/internal/placements/documents/Placement_Handbook.pdf
+Before going on placement you will receive a University Placement Handbook containing generic advice and information for whilst you are on placement.

-You will receive programme specific information directly from your Department.
+You will receive programme specific information directly from your Department via the departmental placement Moodle page.
 If you are on a placement of one semester or longer in the UK you can normally expect to be visited by staff at least once during your placement.
 If you are on a placement overseas, staff will either visit, where practical, or arrange an alternative way of keeping in contact.

-During the placement you will be expected to complete the Personal Objectives and Learning Outcomes forms (POLO) or equivalent (which helps you to structure your placement objectives and personal development) and the Goals, Objectives and Learning form (GOLF), where applicable (for assessing your performance against these objectives).
+During the placement you will be expected to complete the Personal Objectives and Learning Outcomes forms (POLO) or equivalent (which helps you to structure your placement objectives and personal development) [and the Goals, Objectives and Learning form (GOLF), where applicable (for assessing your performance against these objectives).]